-Say you have more than few computers running in a local network.
+Say you have more than few computers running on a local network.
 And if you don’t feel like running around to turning off each computer manually you can always remotely shutdown / restart / sleep a computer in your local network.

 What you need is to download this application Remote Shut Down (it works in XP, Vista and Windows 7)

-You can choose what action to take, either to let the computer ShutDown or put it into sleep or restart the computer.
+You can choose what action to take, either let the computer ShutDown or put it into sleep or restart the computer.

-One common problem that you might encounter is will telling you don’t have the administrator privilege and “ACCESS DENIED”.
-This case, you need to login with the account name and password, and they made it easy to do
+One common problem that you might encounter is will telling you don’t have the administrator privilege and “ACCESS DENIED.”
+This case, you need to log in with the account name and password, and they made it easy to do

 Once you have don’t that, very soon you should get a confirmation message like the following.

 Now you are all set.
 You can remotely control which computer you want to shutdown, restart and put it to sleep.